All Products

 Parameter description

-• TBLPROPERTIES: the properties of a table.
+• TBLPROPERTIES: Modifies the storage tier of a table.

-• PARTITIONPROPERTIES: the properties of a partition.
+• PARTITIONPROPERTIES: Modifies the storage tier of a partition.

-• storagetier: required.
+• storagetier: Required.
 The storage tier.
 Valid values:

 Note